 Developed by Sherman and Marian McClellan, the McClellan Summation Index is a breadth indicator derived the McClellan Oscillator, which is a breadth indicator based on Net Advances (advancing issues less declining issues).
 The Summation Index is simply a running total of the McClellan Oscillator values.
-Even though it is called a Summation Index, the indicator is really an oscillator that fluctuates above/below zero.
+Even though it is called a Summation Index, the indicator is really an oscillator that fluctuates above and below the zero line.
 As such, signals can be derived from bullish/bearish divergences, directional movement and centerline crossovers.
 A moving average can also be applied to identify upturns and downturns.

 Previous day's Summation Index* + current day McClellan Oscillator * The very first Summation Index is simply the value of the McClellan Oscillator.

-Stockcharts.com provides two options for the McClellan Summation Index: ratio-adjusted and traditional.
+StockCharts.com provides two options for the McClellan Summation Index: unadjusted and ratio-adjusted.
 Net Advances is the base indicator used to calculate the McClellan Oscillator, and by extension the Summation Index.
-Net Advances can either be raw or ratio-adjusted.
-Raw Net Advances is simply the number of advancing issues less the number of declining issues.
-This number is used to calculate the "traditional Summation Index.
+Net Advances is simply the number of advancing issues less the number of declining issues.
+This number is used to calculate the “traditional” Summation Index.
 Ratio-adjusted Net Advances equals Net Advances divided by advances plus declines.
 This shows Net Advances relative to the total, which makes it possible to compare values over a long period of time.
 This article focuses on the Ratio-adjusted Summation Index.
 See the McClellan Oscillator article for more details ratio-adjusted Net Advances.

 Chartists can also tweak the positive and negative values required for a bullish or bearish bias.
 The next chart shows the same time period for the NYSE Summation Index and NY Composite.
 Instead of the zero line, the bullish threshold is set at +500 and the bearish threshold is set at -500.
 A long-term bull signal is triggered when the Summation Index moves above +500 and remains valid until the index moves below -500.
 Similarly, a long-term bear signal is triggered when the Summation Index moves below -500 and remains valid until the index moves above +500.
 Instead of 10 signals in three years using the zero cross, there were only two signals using the +500/-500 cross.
 The Summation Index captured the long downtrend from August 2008 until April 2009 and the long uptrend from April 2009 until July 2010 (and counting).
 Notice how the area between 300 and 500 acted as resistance in 2007 and 2008 (blue arrows).
 Similarly, the -300 to -500 area acted as support in June 2010.